Band of Bugs: Multiplayer

 Band of Bugs includes five multiplayer modes, including Elimination, Capture, Escape, Mission, and Spider Hunter.
 Spider Hunter is a join-and-leave continuous game for up to 8 players, and the other modes support up to 4 players over Xbox Live or 2 players in local multiplayer on one Xbox.

 Level editor

-One of the highlights of the title is that it includes a full-featured level editor.
-In fact, the very same level editor was used to create all of the campaign levels in the game.
+The game features a level editor in which players can create campaign levels in the game.
 Additionally, Band of Bugs is the first Xbox Live Arcade game to allow players to share user created maps.
 After playing a game against an opponent on a unique map, a "Save Map" option is presented which allows the map to be stored for later use.
 Each map is stamped with the Gamertag of the user who first created it, so that the original author can always be identified.

 At their most basic, maps consist of squares of different terrain positioned at different heights.
 Some terrain types slow unit movement, while other terrain squares damage those who enter them.
 Water tiles are also available, which, while having no effect on flying units, will cause ground units to drown.